Signed in as:

 The "Gemological Research Association" (GRA) is not a recognized gemological authority and does not hold any credibility in the industry.
 Despite its name, it is not affiliated with any reputable gemological institutions.

-The website listed www.gra-moissanites.com, is not a legitimate gemological institute website.
+The website listed www.gra-moissanites.com is not a legitimate gemological institute website.
 A simple Google search reveals the Contact Us address listed on the website's contact information belongs to a room at a New York City hotel.
-In fact, there are many GRA websites with the same Contact Us information.
+In fact, there are many fake GRA websites with the same Contact Us information.
+Please do a google search, you will find many of these websites.

 Moissanite does not have an official certification.
 GRA certified Moissanites are not inspected by any gemstone laboratory, and the accompanying certificates are pre-printed and not based on any inspection of the stone.